 |.||1st property||2nd property||3rd property and above|

 *Entity means a person who is not an individual, a trustee-manager for a business trust when acting in that capacity and includes an unincorporated association, a trustee for a collective investment scheme when acting in that capacity, and, in a case where the property conveyed, transferred or assigned is to be held as partnership property, the partners of the partnership whether or not any of them is an individual.
+For developer, there will be additional 5% on top of the 25% ABSD.

 Additional info for ABSD